ymlmesia-rgb/cs2-portfolio/q1/cybersecurity.md

 > Report the sus message to a teacher. (sir Roffe)
 ---
 # Part B - Data Privacy and Secure Data Capture
-A proposed Club Registration System wants to collect the following information.
-Determine whether each item is really necessary.
 | Data | Collect / Do Not Collect | Reason |
 |---|---|---|
 | Student Name | Collect | Needed to identify the registrant. |